bio-raum/BarBeQuE/docs/usage.md

 ### `--custom_db` [default=null]

 BarBeQue supports the use of custom databases, that is databases not installed through `--build_references`.
 If you have such a use case, please check the Crabs documentation for details on how to produce such a database (.txt) [here](https://github.com/gjeunen/reference_database_creator?tab=readme-ov-file#5-crabs-workflow).
-Make sure you use the same [version](software.md) of crabs that is used by BarBeQueue to avoid compatibility issues.
+Make sure you use the same [version](software.md) of crabs that is used by BarBeQue to avoid compatibility issues.

 In brief, the following steps are needed:

 - Download ncbi taxonomy - this you can re-use from your locally installed BarBeQue references
-- Download the desired data through one of the crabs download utilities
+- Download the desired data through one of the crabs download utilities, paying attention any optional arguments for taxonomic groups etc:
   - --download-bold
   - --download-embl
   - --download-greengenes